 For example, the search above, (services.http.response.headers.server: Apache) will return hosts with the Server header “Apache” and “Apache Server”, but it will not return hosts with the Server header “Apache-Serve” since it matches on whitespace delimited words.
 You can search for all hosts with the field that starts with Apache with the following query:

 Warning!
 Censys does not support leading wildcard searches (e.g.,

 “* Apache”) because we’re unable to use any indices to complete this search.

 Many users want to use leading wildcards to search domain name fields.
 Don’t worry — when searching an FQDN field (e.g., the name on a certificate), the search “censys.io” will include results for all subdomains of censys.io.
 To restrict those searches to exactly the string provided, use the equals operator.

-Censys allows the binary operators and, or, and not, as well as parentheses.
-For example:
+Censys allows the binary operators and, or, and not, as well as parentheses to combine search criteria.

-You can search for set matches instead of constructing long or-based statements.
+You can search for set matches instead of constructing long or-based queries.
 For example, the above query can be also be expressed as: